cucu48/hackudc24/README.md

 ```bash
 npm install
 ```

+Our sponsor provided us a self-hosted mockup API made with Postman.
+You can self-host your [here](https://learning.postman.com/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/) by importing our exported files, as well as enviroment preferences.

 Then, we are ready to run the web.
 To do that run the following command:
 ```bash
 npm run dev
 ```

 ## Functionality
+The application consists of a Next.js application that is listening for http web requests; when a request is made, it requests the forms API which tells the application which form needs to render.
+Our software is cappable of rendering any type of input, including Font Awesome icons.
+The callback URL, as well as the method to transfer the input data can be customized.
+We've implemented a terms and conditions page so you can customize it, as well as being legal :D.

+### Locla deplo

 ## License